jenna-jordan/Prisoners-Dilemma/README.md

 - 'Player.py' = Player class, which uses the Strategy class
 - 'Game.py' = Game class, which uses the Player class

-The code for running a tournament is found in 'Tournament.py'

-The code for running the monte carlo simulation and generating the results (csv files) is found in 'montecarlo_simulation.py'
+The code for running a tournament and the monte carlo version is found in 'Tournament.py'

-The results from the simulation are analyzed in the jupyter notebook 'analysis.ipynb'

-The analysis finds that the 'Soft Majority' strategy consistently has the most points.
+Some initial results from the simulation are analyzed in the jupyter notebook 'analysis.ipynb'. *The analysis finds that the 'Soft Majority' strategy consistently has the most points.*

+####If you want to run your own tournament or monte carlo simulation, see the jupyter notebook 'Quick Start Guide.ipynb'